 Generally, there are no tax consequences to an employee of either becoming a participant in the 2016 ESPP or purchasing shares under the 2016 ESPP.
 The tax consequences of a disposition of shares vary depending on the period such stock is held before its disposition.
 If a participant disposes of shares within two years after the offering date or within one year after the purchase date on which the shares are acquired (a "Disqualifying Disposition"), the participant recognizes ordinary income in the year of disposition in an amount equal to the difference between the fair market value of the shares on the purchase date and the purchase price.
 Any additional gain or resulting loss recognized by the participant from the disposition of the shares is a capital gain or loss.
 If the participant disposes of shares at least two years after the offering date and at least one year after the purchase date on which the shares are acquired, the participant recognizes ordinary income in the year of disposition in an amount equal to the lesser of (i) the difference between the fair market value of the shares on the date of disposition and the purchase price or (ii) the difference between the fair market value of the shares on the offering date and purchase price (determined as if the purchase right were exercised on the offering date).
-Any additional gain recognized by the participant on the disposition of the shares is a capital gain.
-If the fair market value of the shares on the date of death and the purchase price or (ii) the difference between the fair market value of the shares on the offering date and purchase price (determined as if the purchase right were exercised on the offering date) is recognized as ordinary income in the year of the participant's death.
+Any additional gain recognized by the participant on the disposition of the shares is a capital loss.
+If the fair market value of the shares on the date of disposition is less than the purchase price, there is no ordinary income, and the loss recognized is a capital loss.
+If the participant owns the shares at the time of the participant's death, the lesser of (i) the difference between the fair market value of the shares on the offering date and purchase price (determined as if the purchase right were exercised on the offering date) is recognized as ordinary income in the year of the participant's death.